sungnga/practice/React-2/apollo-music-share/README.md

 ## MATERIAL UI

+### Building our app UI using Material UI:
+- Our components:
+  - App.js: the parent component that renders our other components and passes down any props or context
+  - AddSong.js: an input form that user can submit a song link from Youtube or Soundcloud.
+When they click on the Add Song button, a dialog window pops up that allows user to edit song title, artist, and image thumbnail
+  - Header.js: displays the title of our app
+  - SongList.js: renders the song list with song title, artist, and image thumbnail, Play and Save buttons
+  - SongPlayer.js: displays the song title, artist and image thumbnail, song duration slider, and play previous, play next, and play icons
+  - QueuedSongList.js: lists the songs in queue.
+User can also delete a song from this list

 ### Material-ui custom styles and theme:
 - Material-ui comes with a function called `makeStyles` that we can use to add customize styles for individual components. `makeStyles` is going to hold all the style components for a given component element
 - `makeStyles` accepts an object and on it, we can set individual properties